Carolyn Yim is a multi-disciplinary founder and writer.

 MIT Media Lab x SUSTech School of Design’s Scaleable HCI, a residency on building hardware in Shenzhen and Boston.

-She writes the newsletter Designed in China to observe China’s changes in soft power and culture.
+She writes the nonpartisan newsletter Designed in China to track China’s behavioral changes in arts, culture, new media, and technologies.

 ~